-Working with architect Alex Istanbulu, Linear City developed a program for the conversion of the building that included transforming the loading dock into a French-style bistro and replacing storage sheds that were adjacent to the main structure with a 12,000 square foot garden and in-ground, seventy-five foot saline swimming pool.
-By reworking the basement and adding exterior decking, the team was able to provide on-site parking for 154 vehicles.
-And, after a concerted search, Linear City located the original plans for the building and was careful to restore and embellish the architectural heritage of the structure.
+Working with architect Alex Istanbulu, Linear City Development created a program for the conversion of the building that included transforming the loading dock into a French-style bistro and replacing storage sheds that were adjacent to the main structure with a 12,000 square foot garden and in-ground, seventy-five foot saline swimming pool.
+By reworking the basement and adding exterior decking, the team was able to provide on-site parking for 154 vehicles, and after a concerted search to locate the original plans, the building was carefully restored so as to embellish the architectural heritage of the structure.

-Linear City again hired Swinerton as the general contractor and, once again, completed the project on time and on budget.
+The Biscuit Company project was completed by Swinerton as the general contractor and, once again, on time and on budget.
 Despite the economic downturn, all 104 live-work units sold out within one year.
 The super-penthouse, which was converted from the old water tower, set the record for the highest price ever paid for a downtown loft.
 Nearly 30 new businesses and close to 150 jobs were located in the building.
 And the bistro space, operated by Church and State, has become a destination restaurant with annual sales of nearly $1300 per square foot.

 The conversion of the Biscuit Company was honored by the Los Angeles Conservancy.
 And the new assessed value of approximately $74 million has been a major boon to the City and County.